adrian-cucuet/luigis-P5/README.md

 ##### Social Media Marketing - Facebook business page:

 - As Facebook has the largest number of users and the widest demographic, I created a Facebook Business Page.
-Through the presence on Facebook, I can start ads campaign targeting only the audience from a specific area, city, age.
-Makes it the perfect social media paltform for marketing.
+Through the presence on Facebook, I can start ads campaign targeting only the audience from a specific area, city, or age.
+Makes it the perfect social media platform for marketing.

 <details>
 <summary>404 Page</summary>